Yuxin-Ji/QTM350-Project/README.md

 ![Architecture Diagram](architecture_diagram.png)

 We first upload the source image and target image to an Amazon Simple Storage Service (S3) web bucket.
 The S3 bucket is then changed to public access.
-The AWS Rekognition is being accessed by setting up AWS IAM role.
+The Amazon Rekognition is being accessed by setting up AWS IAM role.
 With the S3 bucket and Amazon Rekognition all set up, we can use Rekognition to test the source and target images uploaded to the S3 bucket.
 We focused on the FaceMatch function for finding similarities and the FaceNotMatch funciton for finding differences.
 From the results, we can perform further machine testing or machine learning.

 ## Data Collection